wp-plugins/foxyshop/readme.txt

 == Changelog ==

+= 4.4 =
+* Added a default checkout and receipt template
+* Allow the fr:X variation modifier to adjust the sub_frequency
+* Checkbox variations can now be set as required
+* Added FOXYSHOP_DECIMAL_PLACES definition to allow setups that need three decimal places
+* Google feeds can now be exported in multiple pages/batches and the feed page is limited to 100 unmatched products at a time
+* Updated admin js calls to use .on() instead of the deprecated .live()
+* Image field is now set to --OPEN-- validation so that W3 Cache doesn't break it
+* Future line item products shouldn't get processed by inventory
+* Set description variation field to process shortcodes
+* Added datafeed loop detection to the Order Desk redirect
+* Added filters for the no-stock inventory message
+* max_quantity now honored when dealing with low inventory
+* Changed cURL to wp_remote_post()
+* Check for is_ssl() when building FoxyShop admin links
+* Fixed the jQuery dequeue feature
+* Upgraded to jQuery 1.10.1
+* Upgraded to prettyPhoto 3.1.5
+* Upgraded to jQuery 1.10.3 (used for Date Picker)
+* Default FoxyCart version is now 1.1
+* Added German translation

 = 4.3.2 =
 * Added some extra variation features to allow custom values and field names
 * Added missing radio title dkey class